-Name Auto Calibration

-Description Calibrate the analog input range of module

-Syntax \$aa1(cr)

-aa (range 00-FF) represents the 2-character hexadecimal Modbus address of the ADAM-6200 module which is to be calibrated.
-(Always

-1 represents the zero calibration command.

-\$aa6
+φααι Name Auto Calibration Description Calibrate the analog input range of module Syntax \$aa1(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal Modbus address of the ADAM-6200 module which is to be calibrated.
+(Always 01) 1 represents the zero calibration command. (cr) is the terminating character, carriage return (0Dh) Response !aa(cr) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of an ADAM-6200 module. (cr) is the terminating character, carriage return (0Dh)

-Name Read Channel Enable/Disable Status

-Description Asks a specified module to return the Enable/Disable status of all analog input channels aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)
+\$aa6 Name Read Channel Enable/Disable Status Description Asks a specified module to return the Enable/Disable status of all ana- log input channels Syntax \$aa6(cr) \$ is a delimiter character. aa(range 00-FF)represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) 6 is the read channels status command. (cr) is the terminating character, carriage return (0Dh) Response !aamm(cr) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of an ADAM-6200 module. mm are two hexadecimal values.

-Syntax \$aa6(cr)

-6 is the read channels status command.

-Response !aamm(cr) if the command is valid.

-mm are two hexadecimal values.
 Each value is interpreted as 4 bits.

-The first 4-bit value represents the status of channels 7-4, the second the channel is enabled.

-4 bits represents the status of channels 3-0.

-A value of 0 means the channel is disabled, while a value of 1 means

-Example The command asks the specific module at address 01h to send

-Enable/Disable status of all analog input channels.
-The analog input module responds that all its channels are enabled (FF equals 1111 and

-ASCII Command: \$016(cr)
+The first 4-bit value represents the status of channels 7-4, the second 4 bits represents the status of channels 3-0.
+A value of 0 means the channel is disabled, while a value of 1 means the channel is enabled. (cr) is the terminating character, carriage return (0Dh) Example The command asks the specific module at address 01h to send Enable/Disable status of all analog input channels.
+The analog input module responds that all its channels are enabled (FF equals 1111 and 1111).
+ASCII Command: \$016(cr) Response: !01FF(cr)

-Response: !01FF(cr)